caithmac/upsc-digitalgarden/src/site/notes/UPSC/Perspectives on Indian National Movement.md

 - [[Sumit Sarkar|Sumit Sarkar]] argued that [[Swadeshi Movement|Swadeshi Movement]] was a "simplistic version of the Marxian class approach"
 	- He uses [[Trotsky|Trotsky]] conception of substitution where by the intelligentsia acts "repeatedly as a kind of proxy for as yet passive social forces with which it had little organic connection"
 	- He also uses [[UPSC/Gramsci|Gramsci]]'s  category of traditional intellectual and original intellectual.
-	- He held that [[Gandhi|Gandhi]] was no more bourgeoise tool in any simplistic or mechanical sense" and that he can hardly be considered as a puppet in the hands of the capitalists.
+	- He held that [[UPSC/Gandhi|Gandhi]] was no more bourgeoise tool in any simplistic or mechanical sense" and that he can hardly be considered as a puppet in the hands of the capitalists.
 	- He however insist that the Gandhian leadership had a certain coincidence of subjective attitudes and inhibition with bourgeois interest.

  ### Dalit Perspective